code4builder/TestSubmissionArbitraryForm/README.md

 4. Add UI for listing and searching the submitted objects from different forms on one page.
 5. Pack all JS- and CSS-files of the

-Used SQLite as a database
+Used SQLite as a database.
+The ASP.NET API application should apply automatically already created EF migration